Moosatronic/LinuxFFXIVProtonFix/README.md

 - chmod +x ffxivfix.sh
 - ./ffxivfix.sh

+## Troubleshooting

+Currently the script may run into an error if compatibilitytools.d, a folder that usually exists in your steam install isnt present.
+This can be resolved by simply making the folder in your steam install and running the script again.

+It is unclear if this script can be run on a Steam Deck without turning off read only mode.

+If you are able to launch XIVLauncher, any further issues running FFXIV can be troubleshooted at [FFXIVLauncher's support page](https://goatcorp.github.io/faq/xl_troubleshooting.html).

 # What does this script do?

-It installs Cent's game fix at https://gist.github.com/Centzilius/57892e5d1aaea51b3f389e6f1d587c97 as well as all of its dependencies to either FFXIV or FFXIV's free trial on Steam so that you can run XIVLauncher from Steam.
+It installs Centzilius's game fix located in this repository as well as all of its dependencies to either FFXIV or FFXIV's free trial on Steam so that you can run XIVLauncher from Steam.
 This fix is necessary for Steam FFXIV account players to play FFXIV on Linux.

 # Dependencies

 - Git
 - Curl
 - Steam
-- Proton 5
+- Proton 5 (installed in steam)

-# What this script downloads

 - Proton-6.21-GE-2

-- Cent's FFXIV protonfix
+# Credits

+Glorious Eggroll for his wonderful Proton-GE Centzilius for creating the protonfix used in this repository.
+HereInPlainSight for providing additional improvements.

 # TO DO

 - have script check for compatibilitytools.d
-- remote Proton 5 download
 - improve documentation